On the action of relatively irreducible automorphisms on their train tracks: Terminology and Preliminaries

 The standing assumption in this subsection is that any $T \in \overline{ \O(\G)}$ is the limit point of a sequence of points in $\O(\G)$.
 This is only certain when $G$ is countable.
 The issue is that $\overline{\mathbb{P}\O(\G)}$ is compact but, \textit{a priori}, may not be sequentially compact and is a subspace of a Cartesian product, which is exactly the type of topological space which can be compact without being sequentially compact.

-However, the results and proofs in this section remain true for any $G$, regardless of countability, by replacing sequences with nets.
+However, the results and proofs in this section remain true for any $G$, regardless of countability, by replacing sequences with nets (in particular, Lemmas~\ref{Arc Stabiliser} and~\ref{arcstab} are true in general).
 In order to help the reader, we give the version of this argument for sequences and explain in Remark~\ref{nets} how to extend it to the general case.
+(See also~\cite{Horbez} for the countable case).

-Moreover, we only use Lemmas~\ref{Arc Stabiliser} and \ref{arcstab} in the case where the tree $T$ is, in fact, the limit point of a sequence (Lemma~\ref{lxinf} and Theorem~\ref{CocompactnessPrimitive}).
+Moreover, we only use Lemmas~\ref{Arc Stabiliser} and \ref{arcstab} in the case where the tree $T$ is in fact the limit point of a sequence (Lemma~\ref{lxinf} and Theorem~\ref{CocompactnessPrimitive}).

 Let $X\in\O(G)$ be a fixed reference point.
 Let $T \in \overline{ \O}$ and let $Y_n \in \O(\G)$ be a sequence that converges projectively to $T$, i.e. there is a sequence of positive numbers $\mu_n >0$ so that: (with respect to the length function topology).
 Let $f_n : X \to Y_n$ be optimal maps.
 We define